ibm-cloud-docs/openshift/openshift_cli_install.md

 ## Accessing an OpenShift cluster from the terminal or automation tools
 {: #openshift_cluster_login}

-Red Hat OpenShift on IBM Cloud is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) so that you can authenticate users and services by using their IAM identities and authorize actions with access roles and policies.
+Red Hat OpenShift on IBM Cloud is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
+With IAM, you can authenticate users and services by using their IAM identities and authorize actions with access roles and policies.
 When you authenticate as a user through the OpenShift console, your IAM identity is used to generate an OpenShift login token that you can use to log in to the terminal.
-If you want to automate logging in to your cluster, you can create an IAM API key to use for the `oc login` command.
+You can automate logging in to your cluster by creating an IAM API key to use for the `oc login` command.
 {:shortdesc}

 **Before you begin**: